 For all sources the same information is shown

-- Priority: Current source priority - State: Reachable / Locked A source is reachable if it provides time to DTS on a regular basis.
-A source is locked, if the time provided is stable. - Last time received: last time received from source - Last measured offset last measured offset with source info and type of measurement (only needed for Moser-Baer support). - Stability (Deviation) Estimation of the current stability in parts-per- billion -QL (only for E1): The received quality level over E1 -Leap second status: Shows the leap second if it is detected by this source.
+• , , - State: Reachable / Locked A source is reachable if it provides time to DTS on a regular basis.
+A source is locked, if the time provided is stable. - Last time received: last time received from source support).